Skip to main content

 Definitions of application status can be found in the FAQ portal of the PTCAS website.
 No application will be accepted past the October deadline.
 No reminder notices will be sent.

-Yes, however, only applicants who are offered admission will be required to submit an application to the University of Utah Graduate School (supplemental application) using Apply Yourself.
+Yes, however, only applicants who are offered admission will be required to submit an application to the University of Utah Graduate School (supplemental application) using Slate.
 The deadline for this application will be sent with the admission offer.

 For more details regarding application instructions, click here.